kravishan/Distributed-web-crawler/README.md

 You can install these packages by running the following command:
 `pip install -r requirements.txt
 `
-Make sure to run this command in the project directory, where the requirements.txt file is located.
+<br />Make sure to run this command in the project directory, where the requirements.txt file is located.
 This will install all the necessary packages for running the application.

 ## How to Run:

-To run the distributed web crawler, you need to run multiple instances of the `node.py` file in separate terminal windows.
-For example, to run four instances, you can run the following commands in four separate terminal windows:
+To run the distributed web crawler, you need to run the app.py file.
+The program will automatically start the necessary number of instances of the node.py file and the Prometheus server.

-`python node.py 5000`<br />
-`python node.py 5001`<br />
-`python node.py 5002`<br />
-`python node.py 5003`

-You also need to start a Prometheus server to collect and store metrics.
-You can start the server by running the following command in a separate terminal window:<br /><br />
-`python node.py 9000`

-Then, in another terminal window, you can run the app.py file to interact with the distributed web crawler:
+To run the program, open a terminal window, navigate to the project directory, and run the following command:

 `python app.py
 `